genomicsITER/PFgenetics/README.md

 <a name="Update logs"></a>
 ## Update logs

+> September 1, 2026.
+GWAS catalog accession for reference 10 study is provided.

 > July 17, 2026.
 Updated reference 10.

 > January 7, 2026.
-GWAS catalog accessions for studies referenced in 5, 6, 7, and 8 are provided.
+GWAS catalog accessions for the studies referenced in 5, 6, 7, and 8 are provided.

 > November 26, 2025.
 GWAS catalog accession for reference 9 study is provided.